EducationCBD Dosage Guide UK: How much to take, how it works, and health benefits

 Can I overdose on CBD?

-By seeking the advice of a doctor that has experience prescribing cannabis-based medications, you will be able to accurately calculate an ideal CBD dosage for your individual needs and lifestyle.
+By seeking the advice of a doctor who has experience prescribing cannabis-based medications, you will be able to accurately calculate an ideal CBD dosage for your individual needs and lifestyle.

 We also recommend taking the time to do your own research into what kind of CBD product best suits you, as well as starting with a low dose and gradually building up until desired effects are achieved.
 This will help you to experience the full potential of CBD, with minimal risk.